 \begin{remark}{\rm Let $K$ be a $C^1$ F-convex set and let $\mathrm{d}K$ be the volume form on $\partial_{s} K$ given by the Riemannian metric induced on $\partial_{s}K$ by the ambient Lorentzian metric.
 Let us denote by $\mbox{Area}(K,\omega)$ the measure (for $\mathrm{d}K$) of the set of points of $\partial_{s} K$ whose support vector belongs to $\omega$, i.e.~ $\mbox{Area}(K,\omega)$ is the push-forward of $\mathrm{d}K$ on $\H^d$:

 and $\mbox{Area}(K,\cdot)$ is a Borel measure because $G_K$ is continuous (Lemma~\ref{lemme:base 1}).
-It is even a Radon measure as finite on any compact, because if $\omega$ is compact then $K(\omega)$ is compact (see Section \ref{subsub:brush}).
-We know that the cosmological time $T$ of $K$ is $C^1$ with Lorentzian gradient equal to $1$, so from Lemma~\ref{lemma:vol aire}:
+It is even a Radon measure as finite on any compact set, because if $\omega$ is compact then $K(\omega)$ is compact (see Section \ref{subsub:brush}).
+Now, the cosmological time $T$ of any F-convex set $K$ is $C^1$, with Lorentzian gradient equal to $1$, so from Lemma~\ref{lemma:vol aire}:

 }\end{remark}

 \begin{remark} {\rm With the notation of Remark~\ref{eq:inv Komega}:

 } \end{remark}